Void-Search/llm-cloud-agents/README.md

 # Ollama LLM Workspace

-This workspace contains the source code for a Python project that uses the Ollama LLM (Language Learning Model).
+This workspace contains the source code for a Python project that uses the Ollama LLM (Large Language Model) Tools.

 ## Directory Structure